kzhai/InfVocLDA/README.md

 Install and Build
 ----------

 This package depends on many external python libraries, such as numpy, scipy and nltk.
 After downloading the source code packages, unzip the datasets to the 'input' directory.
-The package includes two fundamental datasets --- de-news and 20-newsgroup datasets.
+The package includes a few fundamental datasets --- ap, de-news and 20-newsgroup datasets.

 Launch and Execute
 ----------